Hell Hath No Fury

 "Hell Hath No Fury......?

-I answer my trusty cell phone one cold November morning, only to find on the other end of line is a distraught middle aged male spinning a tale of deceit, missing money, stolen business, and bank fraud, with unexpected creditors foreclosing on his home and business equipment.
+The call came in on my trusty iPhone one cold November morning, only to find on the other end of line is a distraught middle aged male spinning a tale of deceit, missing money, stolen business, and bank fraud, with unexpected creditors foreclosing on his home and business equipment.
 You would be forgiven for wondering 'oh no, not another lunatic' as I surely did.

 However with a little patience and some specific questions answered, I believe there actually may be something too this guys outlandish claims, so we arrange to meet.